kamirov/netflix-timed-comments/README.md

 # Notes

+I'm in the process of rewriting this extension.
+The files will all likely get scrapped and replaced.
+Only the README file should remain.

 Heads up.
 This is my first Node.js and MongoDB project and first Chrome extension.
 There might be some...less than efficient approaches taken, but I welcome any criticism. :)